ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```

 3. Copy and paste the **export** command to set the KUBECONFIG environment variable as directed.

+  To verify whether the KUBECONFIG environment variable is set properly or not, run this command
+  `echo $KUBECONFIG`

 4. Check that the `kubectl` command is correctly configured